Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Introduction

 \paragraph{Our contribution.} The problem studied in this article was the subject of the Optimization Modeling Competition AIMMS-MOPTA 2022~\citep{MOPTA22}.
 This paper aims at presenting the approach of the authors to solve this problem\footnote{The authors were part of a team who ranked third in this competition, together with Przemyslav Bartman.}.
 Our proposed formalization of this problem will be called the \EESPlong (\EESP) throughout.
-The \EESP is an integrated approach combining the two distinct phases of the operative stage, cf.\ Figure~\ref{fig:decisions}: \begin{itemize} \item an offline phase in which a problem called \APPlong (\APP) is solved. \item an online phase in which the uncertainty is to be handled by means of a policy: this is the \OSPlong (\OSP). \end{itemize} To the best of our knowledge, the advanced planning problem (selection of patients and assignment to blocks) and the appointment scheduling problem (sequencing and decision of tentative starting times for each patient in each block) have always been treated separately in the literature.
-In contrast, our approach solves these two problems at once, and attempts to reserve some capacity for future ---but yet unknown--- emergency cases.
+The \EESP is an integrated approach combining the two distinct phases of the operative stage, cf.\ Figure~\ref{fig:decisions}: \begin{itemize} \item An offline phase in which a problem called \APPlong (\APP) is solved. \item An online phase in which the uncertainty is to be handled by means of a policy: this is the \OSPlong (\OSP). \end{itemize} Our contributions can be summarized as follows: \begin{enumerate} \item To the best of our knowledge, the advanced planning problem (selection of patients and assignment to blocks) and the appointment scheduling problem (sequencing and decision of tentative starting times for each patient in each block) have always been treated separately in the literature.
+In contrast, our approach solves these two problems at once, and attempts to reserve some capacity for future ---but yet unknown--- emergency cases. \item We model the problem to be solved in the offline phase as a two-stage stochastic program, which we approximate with a compact mixed integer program (MIP) relying on a piecewise linear surrogate model of the optimal second-stage costs, that can be computed in a preprocessing step.
+It runs very fast and yields better results than both simple heuristic approaches as well as state-of-the-art sample average approximation (SAA) approaches. \item Our computational study based on benchmarking instances shows that our approach can improve the costs by up to 30\% compared to heuristic approaches such as First-Fit, or a deterministic approach in which the random duration of each surgery is replaced by its mean value.
+More advanced methods relying on SAA to handle uncertainty (integrated MIP formulation obtained by sampling scenarios or Benders decomposition) only beat our approach on very small instances, even when {emergencies} are ignored. \item Unlike previous work on the advanced planning problem, our approach explicitly takes the cost related to idle time and waiting time between surgeries into account.
+Other approaches not considering the scheduled starting times could not do this, and thus ignored the costs related to turnovers between surgeries, even though minimizing such costs is one of the priorities of hospital management~\citep{dexter2000statistical, dexter2002schedule}. \item We propose a greedy heuristic policy which can be used to handle emergency patients in the online phase of this problem and to measure the quality of a solution to the \APP. \item An implementation of our solution is available online, along with a simulator that can be used to compare the performance of different policies under different scenarios.
+The online tool to compute and visualize surgery schedules for random instances generated using the competition data~\citep{MOPTA22} is presented at \url{https://wsgi.math.tu-berlin.de/esp_demonstrator/}; see Appendix~\ref{sec:demonstrator}. \end{enumerate}